The Guide to HMOs

 But, if each bedroom was rented out and the dining room was converted into a bedroom too, you might get £450 per room per month, a total of £2250.

-Demand: HMO properties are in demand by students, junior executives, overseas workers, and other contractors because they offer the possibility of moving in relatively quickly and easily, as they are usually furnished and you are only moving in a roomful of belongings, rather than a houseful.
+Demand: HMO properties are in demand by students, junior executives, overseas workers, and other contractors.
+They offer the possibility of moving in relatively quickly and easily, as they are usually furnished and you are only moving in a roomful of belongings, rather than a houseful.
+HMO’s are typically centrally located with access to everything a town or city has to offer, including employment, entertainment, shops and transport links.

 Capital growth: Since HMOs are widely popular with both students and working professionals, they are usually located in prime areas, such as city centres, around colleges and universities, or locations that offer short bus routes into urban areas and have necessary everyday amenities nearby.
 HMOs are typically larger properties too.
 These factors in combination generally make for more favourable capital growth over time.